Skarafaz/NetworkMonitoredBlocker/README.md

 Network Monitored Blocker
 =======================

-Simple Xposed module which gets rid of the annoying *Network may be monitored* warning triggered by adding a CA cert to the key store in KitKat.
+Simple [Xposed Module](http://repo.xposed.info/module/it.skarafaz.xposed.nwmonblocker) which gets rid of the annoying *Network may be monitored* warning triggered by adding a CA cert to the key store in KitKat.

 ## Notes: